-For more information, please email Dario Ogaz, Specialist (firstname.lastname@example.org)
+For more information and for any questions, please email Dario Ogaz, Specialist (firstname.lastname@example.org)

 It is the goal of the Education Abroad Office (EAO) to assist faculty in developing high-quality international programs that offer a connection to our mission and values of academic excellence, diversity and empowerment of leaders for a just and humane world.
 Our international programs should reflect elements that enhance the curriculum in ways that cannot be accomplished by offering it on campus alone.